Car Rentals: Supplemental Insurance Coverage and Waivers Usually Not Worth the Extra Money

 Don't automatically assume that your current policies and credit cards will completely protect you

 Not cheap, but rental car companies like to nickel and dime

-Supplement insurance offered by rental car companies isn't cheap.
-There's a pretty hefty markup, especially since it's typically targeted toward drivers who don't have insurance, whose insurance was canceled, or whose insurance doesn't meet minimum requirements (liability only), or who are worried about being responsible for any damages.
+Supplement coverages offered by rental car companies isn't cheap.
+There's a pretty hefty markup, especially since it's typically targeted toward drivers who don't have insurance, whose insurance was cancelled, whose insurance doesn't meet minimum requirements (liability only), or who are worried about being responsible for any damages.
 Rental car companies also know that you are more likely to accept supplemental coverages after a long and stressful flight, where you face tough last-minute decisions and aggressive sales tactics.
 But costs for supplemental coverage can add up quickly.

 collision damage waiver isn't insurance

 You may have seen the check box on the rental agreement to decline the collision damage waiver and loss damage waiver offered by the rental car company.
 A collision damage waiver and loss damage waiver isn't really insurance in the usual sense of the word.
 You're just paying a fee to get let off the hook if something happens to the rental car.
 If you accept this coverage, the rental car company waives its rights to come after you for certain damages.

 It can be wise to purchase this waiver, especially since the cost is usually reasonable, if you want the added protection.
-You own insurance might pay for most of the damages done to a rental, but not all damage or fees, such as loss of use or diminished value.
+You own insurance might pay for most of the damages done to a rental, but not all damage or fees, such as loss of use and diminished value.
 It can also help you out if you fail to notice damage that was done to the vehicle before you drove off.
 It only covers the rental car, not other vehicles or property.
 And it won't cover the car if you take any risky behaviors, such as using the car off-road or if you speed or drive after drinking.
 It won't cover any expenses if you cause a crash that damages other vehicles or causes injuries.

 personal accident coverage